 Many high schoolers—and even some parents—look down on community colleges because they feel they won’t offer the “true college experience.”

-It’s really about perspective: if you go to community college and then transfer into a four-year university, you will have gotten your core credits out of the way, received more personalized attention and guidance from professors, focused in on what you want to study, and possibly qualified for more financial aid, all while saving thousands of dollars.
+It’s really about perspective: if you go to community college and then transfer into a four-year university, you will have gotten your core credits out of the way, received more personalized attention and guidance from professors, focused on what you want to study, and possibly qualified for more financial aid, all while saving thousands of dollars.
 And you still get two years of the “true college experience” if you want them.

 If you decide college is not right for you, you haven’t lost as much as you would if you entered a four-year university.